-Our mission is to make extracurricular planning and management easy for parents, parent-teacher organizations and schools, while providing service providers a platform to maximize their customer reach.
-As a public benefit company, our social mission is to sponsor and organize extracurricular programs that help advance underserved communities.
+To make out of school time (OST) activity planning and management easy for schools, community partners, and parents while providing service providers an equitable platform to reach customers.
+As a public benefit company (B-Corp), our social mission is to sponsor and organize OST programs that help advance underserved communities.

 Foster trusted partnerships

-Through close collaboration with key stakeholders, including program providers, parent-teacher organizations, schools, and families, we strive to build service offerings and tools that build community, empower and advance young people, and drive growth and operational efficiency.
+Through close collaboration with key stakeholders, including program providers, schools, community partners, and families, we strive to build service offerings and tools that empower communities, enable and advance young people, and drive growth and operational efficiency.

 Advocate for equity and serve all communities

 We are focused on advancing diversity, equity, and inclusion through the sponsorship and organization of OST programs that center around underserved communities.

 Protect the privacy and data of our stakeholders

 We are steadfast in our commitment to maintain the highest ethical standards and protect the privacy and data of our families, providers, schools, and community partners.

 As parents of active school-aged children, Kiddo's co-founders Garrick Yau and Matt Yeh were frustrated with the absence of a single digital space to research and manage after-school and summer programs for their children.
 The information sources available consisted of paper flyers sent home from school and browser searches, which generated incomplete results with minimal information about the quality of the service providers and their programs.
 Garrick and Matt also wanted to take meaningful social action that would provide OST opportunities for children in underserved communities.
 The Covid-19 pandemic created an immediate sense of urgency to launch Kiddo because the pandemic has deeply exacerbated the social disparity in our communities, while crippling small businesses, including many OST activity providers.